-Finally, in October 2022, OPM instituted the requirement that users log on at least every 60 days or be locked out.
-OPM says that it will email reminders to the annuitant email address on file 30 days, 15 days, and 5 days prior to the account being locked out for inactivity.
-If you get locked out, you can request assistance through the Help Request link in the top right of the page.
-If the Help Request link is chosen, under the Agency drop down menu, please select Department of State (Foreign Service Annuitants/Retiree).
+Finally, OPM warns that if you do not log on to your account at least every 60 days your account will be deactivated.
+If your account is deactivated, you can request assistance through the Help Request link in the top right of the page.
+If the Help Request link is chosen, under the Agency drop down menu, please select the Department of State (Foreign Service Annuitants/Retiree).
 Once unlocked, the OPM Help Desk will send you an email message.
 You can then log in through Login.gov to gain access to your account.
 If you encounter problems using this procedure, you can submit another Help Request.